NiklasTR/microbiomefhir/README.md

-microbiomeFHIR - turn a patient’s microbiome OTU data into FHIR
+microbiomfhir - turn a patient’s microbiome OTU data into FHIR
 ==============================================================

 ``` r